-For many of Trump’s evangelical and Catholic supporters, his full-throated endorsement of the March for Life movement is the thing that makes his long, long history of personal peccadillos, divorces, affairs, ungodliness, lies, and sex scandals — never mind that he once identified as pro-choice — fade into the distant background.
+For many of Trump’s evangelical and Catholic supporters, his full-throated endorsement of the March for Life movement is the thing that makes his long, long history of personal peccadillos, divorces, affairs, ungodliness, lies, and sex scandals — never mind that he once identified as "pro-choice" — fade into the distant background.
 Trump announced his historic decision to attend the event in a surprise Tweet on Wednesday, the 47th anniversary of Roe v.
-Wade.
+Wade, the landmark Supreme Court decision that legalized abortion nationwide.
 And when he hit the stage, he didn't disappoint.

-The crowd roared whenever Trump name-checked anti-abortion groups like Little Sisters of the Poor, an order of nuns that’s been challenging the contraceptive mandate of the Affordable Care Act.
+The crowd roared whenever Trump name-checked anti-abortion groups like Little Sisters of the Poor, an order of nuns that’s been in a years-long legal battle over the contraceptive mandate of the Affordable Care Act.
 That’s the signature healthcare policy of Trump’s predecessor, former President Barack Obama.